Limit Theorems For Non-Hermitian Ensembles: Methods

 \end{proof}

-\begin{corollary} The $N$-th gap probability, i.e., the probability that all the eigenvalues of a $N \times N$ complex Ginibre matrix lies in the disk of radius $r$, is the joint distribution of independent random variables $\gamma_{k}$ each following a Gamma-Rayleigh distribution $GR(\alpha_{k}, \delta_{k})$ \cite{AkarawakAdelekeOkafor2018}, with $\alpha_{k} = k$ and $\delta_{k} = 1$. \end{corollary} \begin{proof}
+\begin{corollary} The $N$-th gap probability, i.e., the probability that all the eigenvalues of an $N \times N$ complex Ginibre matrix lies in the disk of radius $r$, is the joint distribution of independent random variables $\gamma_{k}$ each following a Gamma-Rayleigh distribution $GR(\alpha_{k}, \delta_{k})$ \cite{AkarawakAdelekeOkafor2018}, with $\alpha_{k} = k$ and $\delta_{k} = 1$. \end{corollary} \begin{proof}

-where each random variables $\gamma_{k}$ are independent and follows a Gamma-Rayleigh distribution $GR(\alpha_{k}, \delta_{k})$ , with $\alpha_{k} = k$ and $\delta_{k} = 1$.
-The Gamma-Rayleigh distribution is derived in the work of E. Akarawak, I. Adeleke and R. Okafor \cite{AkarawakAdelekeOkafor2018}.\\ \end{proof} \text{}\\ The corresponding probability density function of the largest modulus $r_{max}^{(N)}(A)$ is derived from Equation (\ref{CumulativePrRmax}).\text{}\\ \\ Taking the logarithm of the cumulative distribution function $P(r_{max}^{(N)}(A) \leq r)$ and then the first derivative with respect to $r$ of $\log\left(P(r_{max}^{(N)}(A) \leq r) \right)$, the probability density funvtion of the spectral radius $r_{max}^{(N)}(A)$ is,\\ \\ \\ A similar method of derivation (as the one applied for the scaled minimum modulus) leads to the formulation of the probability density function of the scaled spectral radius for the complex Ginibre ensemble as
+where the random variables $\gamma_{k}$ are independent and each follows a Gamma-Rayleigh distribution $GR(\alpha_{k}, \delta_{k})$, with parameters $\alpha_{k} = k$ and $\delta_{k} = 1$.
+The Gamma-Rayleigh distribution is derived in the work from E. Akarawak, I. Adeleke and R. Okafor \cite{AkarawakAdelekeOkafor2018}. \end{proof} \text{}\\ The corresponding probability density function of the largest modulus $r_{max}^{(N)}(A)$ is derived from Equation (\ref{CumulativePrRmax}).
+Taking the logarithm of the cumulative distribution function $P(r_{max}^{(N)}(A) \leq r)$ and then the first derivative with respect to $r$ of $\log\left(P(r_{max}^{(N)}(A) \leq r) \right)$, the probability density function of the spectral radius $r_{max}^{(N)}(A)$ is,\\ \\ \\ A similar method of derivation (as the one applied for the scaled minimum modulus) leads to the formulation of the probability density function of the scaled spectral radius for the complex Ginibre ensemble as